-For students in the full-time and part-time BE degree courses in the School of Mechanical and Industrial Engineering.
+For students in the BE degree courses in the School of Mechanical and Industrial Engineering.

-5.056 Mechanical Engineering
+5.056 Mechanical Engineering S2 L/T4

-S2 L/T4

-Prerequisites: 1.961 or equivalent, 10.2111, 10.2112.
+Prerequisites: 1.961 or equivalent, 10.2111, 10.2112:

 Systems, reversibility, work and heat.
 Laws of Thermodynamics for non-flow and flow processes, entropy, process efficiency and availability.
 Properties of real fluids.
-Carnot, Renkine, Joule, Otto, Diesel and refrigeration cycles.
+Carnot, Rankine, Joule, Otto, Dissel and refrigeration cycles.
 Conduction, convection and radiation heat transfer.
 Design of heat sinks for transistors and other solid-state devices, and methods for derating these devices for changes in ambient conditions.
 Analysis of real systems; flow in adiabatic ducts, rotory machinery, steam plant, internal combustion engines, refrigeration, direct and unconventional energy conversion (fuel cells, thermoelectric power generation).

-5.061 Technical Orientation S1 L2
+5.061 Technical Orientation FL1